An Introduction to Fermented Foods for Healing

 How are fermented foods traditionally used?

 Every culture has a tradition of fermented foods and/or drinks.
 The earliest record of fermented practices dates 6,000-7,000 BC in China.
-Most fermentation practices were discovered by accident as food and drinks were left to sit out and if the temperature and conditions were ideal, the microbes in the environment and present on the plant material would start breaking down the food and so the tradition of ferments began.
+Most fermentation practices were discovered by accident as food and drinks were left to sit out and if the temperature and conditions were ideal, the microbes in the environment and present on the food would begin to do what they do best.
+Then the tradition of ferments began.
 You can ferment just about anything…veggies, fruit, beans, grains, nuts, dairy, meat, water, juice, tea, herbs, etc.

-When new to ferments start small and slowly introduce the new beneficial cultures.
+When new to consuming ferments, start small and slowly introduce the new beneficial cultures.
 For lacto-fermented veggies (fermented pickles, sauerkraut, kimchi, etc.) start by eating 1-2 forkfuls a day.
 Then work your way up to every meal.
-This is the general recommended amount encouraged to eat for overall daily health and gut/microbe maintenance; however, if you can tolerate more, you are welcome to enjoy more.
-See info below under contraindications to know when you would consider consuming smaller amounts of fermented foods and signs to look for when you may be consuming too much and need to scale back and/or take a break to rebalance.
+This is the recommended amount encouraged to eat for overall daily health and to support gut/microbe maintenance.
+If you can tolerate more, you are welcome to enjoy more.
+See info below under contraindications to know when you would consider consuming smaller amounts of fermented foods and signs to look for when you may be consuming too much and need to rebalance.